-When a person is suspected of operating a motor vehicle under the influence or drugs, the police obtain a breath, blood or urine sample to determine the presence and extent (levels) of alcohol or drugs present in the person's body.
-Criminal charges for operating while intoxicate or under the influence are pursued based upon the test results.
+When a person is suspected of operating a motor vehicle under the influence or drugs, the police may obtain a breath, blood or urine sample to determine the presence and extent (levels) of alcohol or drugs present in the person's body.
+Criminal charges for operating while intoxicated or under the influence are based upon the test results.

-Zero Tolerance: A minor with a BAC of .02% may be charged with a zero tolerance drinking and driving violation.
+- Zero Tolerance: A person under age 21 with a BAC of .02 to .07 may be charged with a Zero Tolerance drinking and driving violation.

 One of the initial steps in any drinking and driving case handled by ABDO LAW is to determine whether the chemical test is accurate and was administered according to Michigan law.
 Several factors determine a person's Blood Alcohol Content (BAC) including the number of drinks consumed, lapse of time, metabolism and body weight.